DaemonNikolay/HCI-NSU-course-41/English/topics_eng.md

 > Simplified

 There are different standard methods of connecting computers in a LAN.
 One of the most common is Ethernet.
 Each computer must have a network adapter.
 Its known as a network interface card (NIC).
-All the computers are connected through a hub.
+All the computers through are connected through a hub.
 The hub is used to amplify the signals to prevent them from becoming too weak before they reach the final point.
 The computers are connected to the hub by twisted-pair cabling.
 Its two cables twisted together eliminate interference from external signals.
 In a home network, the mains power cables can be used.
 Nowadays, wireless networks use a radio transmitter and a receiver instead of cabling.

 In a client / server network there is server computer and the attached client computers.
 They can be normal computers or simple terminals.
 Terminals require the server to do most of all the processing.
 A thin terminal, such as a NetPC, has a processor, but a dumb terminal does not have a processor and all the processing is done by the server computer.